MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 The sales person role is often considered as one the most outward-facing jobs in a business.
 However, it can be helpful for sales people to be able to look inward in the business and see what is happening on the back end.
 By integrating [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight by enabling them to view information in [!INCLUDE[d365fin](includes/d365fin_md.md)] while they are working in [!INCLUDE[crm_md](includes/crm_md.md)].
 For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfill the order.
 For more information, see [Using Dynamics 365 for Sales from Business Central](marketing-integrate-dynamicscrm.md).

 > [!NOTE]
 > These steps describe the process of integrating online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For information about on-prem configuration, see [Preparing Dynamics 365 for Sales for Integration](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).
+For information about on-prem configuration, see [Preparing Dynamics 365 for Sales for Integration on-premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).

 <!--## Software Requirements
 You must have an Office 365 subscription, and both [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)] must be part of the same organization.  -->